cloudtools/nymms/README.rst

 NYMMS (Not Your Mother's Monitoring System)
 ===========================================

+You can find the latest docs (there aren't enough!) at ReadTheDocs_.

 NYMMS is a monitoring framework that takes inspiration from a lot of different places.